TeoConan/decent-username/README.md

 `decent-username` is a library to check if a username doesn't contain offensive or bad words.

-Unlink `leo-profanity` package, `decent-username`transform all **homoglyph** in a real letter, replace special characters and supress char repetition
+Unlike `leo-profanity` package, `decent-username`transform all **homoglyph** in a real letter, replace special characters and supress char repetition

 ## Installation